/C O R R E C T I O N -- DoubleLine/

 Payment

-This press release is not for tax reporting purposes.
-The press release has been issued to announce the amount and timing of the distributions declared by the Board of Trustees.
+This news release is not for tax reporting purposes.
+The release has been issued to announce the amount and timing of the distributions declared by the Board of Trustees.
 There is a possibility that distributions may include ordinary income, long-term capital gains or return of capital.
-For information on whether the distribution includes a return of capital, please contact us on or after the distribution payment date.
 The amount of distributable income and the tax characteristics of the distributions are determined at the end of the taxable year.
 In early 2021, the Fund will send shareholders a Form 1099-DIV specifying how the distributions paid by the Fund during the prior calendar year should be characterized for purposes of reporting the distributions on a shareholder's tax return.

 About DoubleLine Capital LP